Artist/Veteran Lindsay Zike: What We Can Learn from Vets Who Are Professional Artists

 Zike became an a silversmith after working as an Aviation Structural Mechanic (Airframer) on SH-60 Seahawk helicopters for the United States Navy.

-“Most civilians (other than artists) assume that if you are an artist you must be a hippy type,” said Zike.
+“Most civilians (other than artists) assume that if you’re an artist you’re a hippy type,” said Zike.

 “Most civilians also mistakenly assume service members are war-loving, aggressive, even violent kinds of people.”